- The Latest

 - Style & Beauty

 - Meet The Editors

 - Advertise/Media Kit

-Chatting with NYCB principals Ashley Bouder, Abi Stafford and Maria Kowroski about dancing through motherhood.
+NYCB Principals Ashley Bouder, Abi Stafford & Maria Kowroski On Dancing As Moms

 Throughout New York City Ballet's almost 70-year history, very few dancers have returned to the stage after having a baby.
 Yet the company is having something of a baby boom right now, with three principal dancers currently diving into motherhood while upholding their careers.
 In March, writer Jen Peters sat down with Abi Stafford and her 8-month-old Colin, Maria Kowroski and her 4-month-old Dylan, and an 8-months-pregnant Ashley Bouder to discuss motherhood in the life of a principal dancer.

 Jen Peters: What was early pregnancy like, and how did you tell the company?

 Ashley Bouder: I was preparing Swan Lake when I found out.
 I had to tell the costume department, and then I told Peter [Martins].
 He had the best reaction, just so happy!
 I was also getting sick during rehearsal, so I told John Stafford, who was rehearsing me, so we could end early some days or take it easy.

 Maria Kowroski: The company was in DC when I was two months pregnant, and, of course, I was performing in a white leotard.
 My chest was really big and I kept thinking, I hope no one can tell!
 I kept closing my dressing-room door and taking naps.
 I finally told Peter because casting was going up and I didn't want to do Concerto Barocco because it's too hard (and in white)!